A sweet proposal - pecan pie could become state pie of Texas

-AUSTIN, Texas For nearly a century, the pecan tree has been honored as the state tree of Texas.
+AUSTIN, Texas, April 3 For nearly a century, the pecan tree has been honored as the state tree of Texas.
 Now some state lawmakers - and some first-graders - think that pecan pie should be a state symbol as well.

 Under a resolution approved by the state House of Representatives on Wednesday, the syrup-based dessert would become the state pie of Texas.